Utilizing Subscription Schedules in Stripe: A Journey of Discovery

 From the second request above, Stripe sets up 3 Phases.

-1. Phase#0, start_date is the start time of the original subscription, end_date is now, and discounts contains the original coupon code, and items has an object with price and quantity parameters with the same values as the current subscription.
-The point of this phase is to terminate the current subscription immediately and keep data separate.
+, and discounts contains the original coupon code, and items has an object with price and quantity parameters with the same values as the current subscription.
+The point of this phase is to terminate the current subscription immediately and keep data separate. - Phase#1, start_date is

 Why do we need to use 3 Phases, can't we use 2?
 Actually, two is fine in simple cases.